jimka2001/heavybool/clojure/README.md

 ```

 This attempt works somewhat, but `:while` does not exactly stop the iteration.
+Instead, the `:while` modifier causes the inner most loop `p3` to exit,
-Instead, perhaps because of the semi-laziness of clojure, the computation
+evoking the next iteration of `p2`.
+The computation
 of success values of the expression continues for some time after the first
 `false` value of `(is ...)`.
+The end effect is that we'll have N-squared rather than N-cubed
+many failures.

 Here is a simpler example which shows that the `(doseq ... :while ....)` loop does
 not abort on the first failure.